 Associated with each measurable parameter in a physical system is a quantum mechanical operator, and the operator associated with the system energy is called the Hamiltonian.
+In classical mechanics, the system energy can be expressed as the sum of the kinetic and potential energies.
+For quantum mechanics, the elements of this energy expression are transformed into the corresponding quantum mechanical operators.
 The Hamiltonian contains the operations associated with the kinetic and potential energies and for a particle in one dimension can be written:

 Operating on the wavefunction with the Hamiltonian produces the Schrodinger equation.
 In the time independent Schrodinger equation, the operation may produce specific values for the energy called energy eigenvalues.
 This situation can be shown in the form

 In addition to its role in determining system energies, the Hamiltonian operator generates the time evolution of the wavefunction in the form